AhmedElsherbini/Code_for_accVSmac_paper/README.md

 **How do you download many files from the BV-BRC (PATRIC) website ?**

-Download the genomes ids in text file from the website  https://www.bv-brc.org/ and the respective metadata.
+Download the genomes' IDs in a text file from the [website](https://www.bv-brc.org/) and the respective metadata.

 Then,
 ```Bash